Soy milk: Naming in the EU

 In the European Union, "milk" by law refers exclusively to "the normal mammary secretion obtained from one or more milkings without either addition thereto or extraction therefrom".
 Only cow's milk is allowed to be named "milk" on packaging, and any other milks must state the name of the respective animal: for example, "goat milk" or "sheep milk".
 There are exceptions for traditional products such as coconut milk.
 The usage of the term "soy milk" became the subject of a 2017 court case before the Court of Justice of the European Union after a German consumer protection group filed an unfair competition complaint about a company describing its soy and tofu products as 'milk' or 'cheese'.
 The Court of Justice ruled that such designations may not be used for purely plant-based products and that additions indicating the plant origin of the products (soy milk) does not influence that prohibition.
-Major retailers in countries such as Ireland and Italy instead sell products with the label "soy drink" or "soy beverage".

 History

 The earliest record of soybean milk is on a stone slab of the Eastern Han dynasty unearthed in China, on which is engraved a description of the making of soy milk in ancient kitchens.

 A tofu broth (doufujiang) c.
 1365 was used during the Mongol Yuan.
 As doujiang, this drink remains a common watery form of soy milk in China, usually prepared from fresh soybeans.
 The compendium of Materia Medica, which was completed in 1578, also has an evaluation of soymilk.
 Its use increased during the Qing dynasty, apparently due to the discovery that gently heating doujiang for at least 90 minutes hydrolyzed or helped to break down its undesirable raffinose and stachyose, oligosaccharides, which can cause flatulence and digestive pain among lactose-intolerant adults.
 By the 18th century, it was common enough that street vendors were hawking it; in the 19th, it was also common to take a cup to tofu shops to get hot, fresh doujiang for breakfast.
 It was already often paired with youtiao, which was dipped into it.
 The process was industrialized in early Republican China.
-By 1929, two Shanghai factories were selling over 1000 bottles a day and another in Beijing was almost as productive itself.
+By 1929, two Shanghai factories were selling over 1000 bottles a day, and another in Beijing was almost as productive itself.
 Following disruption from the Second World War and the Chinese Civil War, soy milk began to be marketed in soft drink-like fashion in Hong Kong, Singapore, and Japan in the 1950s.